System install drive filling up even though it isn't part of the Greyhole pool

 find a drive (in the pool? out of the pool? the first drive in the pool? largest drive in the pool?) that has the largest size?

-#3 Updated by gboudreau almost 10 years ago
+#3 Updated by gboudreau over 10 years ago

 GH moves the files as fast as it can, and it starts at most 10 seconds after the first file is done.